10 Best Travel Tips 2018

 2. PACK YOUR LUGGAGE LIKE A PRO

-There’s nothing worse than wearing the same outfit 12 days in a row because you didn’t pack light.
+There’s nothing worse than wearing the same outfit 12 days in a row because you didn’t pack light and had to checked baggages which the airlines lost.
 If you can’t stow it above your head, you run the risk of gone-for-good luggage.
 When you’re jumping around Africa or Australia on puddle-jumper flights and staying in remote locations for only a few days at a time, the likelihood of your luggage catching up with you can be slim to none.
 Pack all medications, valuables, and an extra set of clothes in your carry on if you decide to check your luggage at all.
 Don’t worry, we can help you make excellent decisions on packing light.
+Some believe there are only two types of luggage, carry-on and lost.

 3. PROTECT YOUR TRIP WITH INSURANCE